Earthquake of magnitude 3.3 strikes Tibet - www.lokmattimes.com

 Earthquake of magnitude 3.3 strikes Tibet

-Tibet, December 1 : An earthquake of magnitude 3.3 struck Tibet in the early hours of Monday, as reported ...
+Tibet, December 2 : An earthquake of magnitude 3.3 struck Tibet on Tuesday, a statement by the National Center ...

-Tibet, December 1 : An earthquake of magnitude 3.3 struck Tibet in the early hours of Monday, as reported by the National Center for Seismology (NCS).
+Tibet, December 2 : An earthquake of magnitude 3.3 struck Tibet on Tuesday, a statement by the National Center for Seismology (NCS) said.

-The 3.3 magnitude earthquake struck Tibet at a depth of 50 kilometres.
+The earthquake occurred at a shallow depth of 5km, making it susceptible to aftershocks.

 In a post on, the NCS said, "EQ of M: 3.3, On: 01/12/2025 03:52:31 IST, Lat: 29.77 N, Long: 89.32 E, Depth: 50 Km, Location: Tibet."